-Morris Louis, the first book-length study of the artist written by John Elderfield, is supported by a generous grant from Marcella Louis Brenner and published by The Museum of Modern Art.
-46 color and 40 black-and-white illustrations.
-192 pages.
-Clothbound, \$40.00; distributed by New York Graphic Society Books/Little, Brown and Company, Boston.
-Paperbound, \$18.95; available in the Museum Store.
-Following its premiere at The Museum of Modern Art, MORRIS LOUIS will travel to The Fort Worth Art Museum, Texas (February 15 -April 12, 1987) and to the Hirshhorn Museum and Sculpture Garden, Washington, D.C.
+Morris Louis is the first book-length study of the artist written by John Elderfield.
+Published by The Museum of Modern Art, the 192-page volume contains forty-six color and forty black-and-white illustrations.
+The clothbound edition is available for \$40.00 and distributed by New York Graphic Society Books/Little, Brown and Company, Boston; the paperbound for \$18.95 is available in the Museum Store.

+Following its premiere at The Museum of Modern Art, MORRIS LOUIS will travel to The Fort Worth Art Museum, Texas (February 15 - April 12, 1987) and to the Hirshhorn Museum and Sculpture Garden, Washington, D.C.
 (May 21 - July 26, 1987).